 Tuition: $765

-$100 non-refundable enrollment deposit due at registration (credited towards tuition)
+$100 non-refundable enrollment deposit due at registration (credited towards tuition).

 Housing (optional, includes meals): $450